Snap supporters find a scapegoat in Jeremy Liew

 The unflattering story is surely an embarrassment for Liew, who has used his early check in Snapchat to substantial raise his profile in recent years.
 You can guess that competing firms that don’t have a stake in Snapchat are relishing the moment.

-Still, it stretches my imagination to believe that because of Lightspeed’s shenanigans, the founders determined they would never cede control to investors again.
+Still, it stretches my imagination to believe that because of Lightspeed’s shenanigans, the founders determined they would never cede control to investors again or, more to the point, that their decision is justified because of it.

-For one thing, as much as other investors may envy Lightspeed – it owns more than 8 percent of Snap and stands to make more than $1 billion off its IPO – I think most would tell you privately that the terms that Lightspeed presented Snap are far from the most onerous they’ve ever seen.
+For one thing, as much as other investors may envy Lightspeed – it owns more than 8 percent of Snap and stands to make more than $1 billion off its IPO – I think most would tell you privately that the terms Lightspeed presented to Snap are far from the most onerous they’ve ever seen.

 A related point: VCs are in business to make money.
 Founders who think otherwise are living in a fantasy world.
 As far as venture deals go, Liew was just doing his job, and, I’m sure Lightspeed’s institutional investors would tell you he did a fine one at that.

-Which raises a third point: Didn’t Lightspeed make it impossible for other VCs to invest?
+Which begs another issue.
+Didn’t Lightspeed make it impossible for other VCs to invest?
 Well, no. Maybe they couldn’t buy as much as they want, but that’s not illegal.
 It mostly deprives them of bragging rights and, of course, upside.

-They duped Siegel, though, that much is clear, isn’t it?
+Okay, but they duped Siegel, though, that much is clear, isn’t it?

 I can’t know, obviously, and Liew isn’t talking about the Times story — not to me anyway.
 (I reached out earlier today and he hasn’t responded.)

 But it is worth asking how gullible Spiegel was four years ago and why — though we’re constantly being told, and we believe, that he’s a genius — we’re so quick to believe that he was taken advantage of by a greedy VC.
 If he were a student at a small Midwestern college, the child of teachers, I might be more inclined to believe it.
 But Spiegel was a student at Stanford in 2012, then and now the epicenter of the tech universe.
 More, his parents are both Ivy League-educated attorneys.
-I’m guessing he received some legal advice before striking a deal with Lightspeed, and it probably was not terrible.
+I’m guessing he received some legal advice before striking a deal with Lightspeed, and it probably was not terrible even if it created sour feelings later.

 You may disagree with me.
 (Trust me, plenty of my colleagues do.)
 But I do question the narrative that the Times was told.

-I don’t own Snap shares, and because of my job, I can’t buy them when they are public, so its decision to offer shares with no voting power won’t won’t impact me (though I do find it concerning and certainly, some of the mutual funds to which I contribute may become investors).
+I don’t own Snap shares, and because of my job, I can’t buy them when they are public, so its decision to offer shares with no voting power won’t won’t impact me directly.

 But there are plenty of institutional investors who are genuinely perturbed by Snap’s charter.
 In fact, institutional investors are so upset that earlier this month, a dozen of the biggest pension funds in the U.S. reportedly sent a letter of objection to Snap.